Leica M9 vs Sony A7R III

-The Leica M9 and the Sony Alpha A7R III are two enthusiast cameras that were officially introduced, respectively, in September 2009 and October 2017.
-The M9 is a fixed lens compact, while the A7R III is a rangefinder-style mirrorless.
+The Leica M9 and the Sony Alpha A7R III are two enthusiast cameras that were announced, respectively, in September 2009 and October 2017.
+The M9 is a rangefinder-focusing mirrorless, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Leica has a resolution of 18.1 megapixel, whereas the Sony provides 42.2 MP.
+The Leica has a resolution of 18.1 megapixels, whereas the Sony provides 42.2 MP.

-An illustration of the physical size and weight of the Leica M9 and the Sony A7R III is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M9 – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Leica M9 and the Sony A7R III are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably larger (10 percent) than the Leica M9.
 Moreover, the A7R III is markedly heavier (11 percent) than the M9.
 It is noteworthy in this context that the A7R III is splash and dust-proof, while the M9 does not feature any corresponding weather-sealing.